drg85/CervScreenAgeVax/README.md

 # CervScreenAgeVax
-Age and vaccine specific output for screening sims
+Age and vaccine specific output for screening sims in Mathematica format.
+Other code to follow